Coconut Paradise Slices

 Ground Almonds

 The same goes for the ground almonds.
-The closest alternative would be Almond Meal.
+The closest alternative would be Fine Almond Meal.
 Grounds Almonds is not quite the same as almond flour.
 (See photo).
 The flour is much finer and hence produces a different texture in the final bake.
+But for this recipe you can use almond flour if you already have it.

 Make Your Own Ground Almonds

-If you have to use the almond flour you can but there are lots of YouTube videos on how to grind your own almonds (shell and all) and can be less expensive than the almond flour.
+YouTube videos show how to grind your own almonds (shell & all) and can be less expensive than the almond flour.
 You basically bash them in a food bag first, and then process or grind to the consistency shown in my photo.

 Why You Need Ground Almonds